Drought in the Colorado River Basin in Southwestern USA

-This 27-year mega-drought (as of 2026) is the worst drought in 1,200 years [NPR News].
-The Ancestral Puebloans left the four corners area around 1,200 years ago, presumably because of a 50-year drought [Edwin Barnhart, PhD, Maya Exploration Center].
-The loss of water in Lake Powell and Lake Mead is significant, a combined loss of 13.73 trillion gallons.
-The declining elevations have been threatening to close the hydroelectric plants that supply electricity to millions of homes in the southwest, although, for the moment, that threat has lessened.
-These graphs show the declination of the contents of the lakes/reservoirs: Lake Powell - Lake Mead.
+This 27-year mega-drought is the worst drought in 1,200 years [NPR News].
+The Ancestral Puebloans left the four corners area around 1,200 years ago, presumably because of a 50-year drought [Edwin Barnhart, PhD, Archaeologist, Maya Exploration Center].
+The loss of water in Lake Powell and Lake Mead is significant, a combined loss of nearly 15 trillion gallons.
 These reservoirs, the two largest in the US, collect winter snowmelt in the spring to prevent flooding and to store water for summer useage.
+The declining elevations have been threatening to close the hydroelectric plants that supply electricity to millions of homes in the southwest.

-The Photo Gallery provides beautiful scenery of Lake Powell and Lake Mead in drought with bathtub rings.
+The Photo Gallery provides beautiful scenery (and sad images) of Lake Powell and Lake Mead in drought with bathtub rings.

 Deposits of calcium carbonate and other hard minerals on the darker-colored surface of the sandstone is what causes this water-bleached effect which is observable when the water levels are down - dramatically during drought.